LINZ contributes in a number of ways towards Treaty of Waitangi settlements.

 Much of this work is directed at ensuring that land-related unique redress mechanisms are correctly documented, can be effectively implemented and can therefore be applied in practice.

 To find about more about how LINZ manages and regulates Crown property and land go to LINZ's Crown property role.

 LINZ provides a regulatory role in the settlement process.
 This includes ensuring that the management and transfer of land is in accordance with the legislation and standards listed above or that where special provisions are required they are included in specific Treaty claim settlement acts and translated into the relevant Crown Property Standards.
-Crown Property Clearances authorises the placing and deletion of settlement specific memorials on computer registers.
+Crown Property Clearances authorises the placing and deletion of settlement specific memorials on records of title.